thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">Security by obscurity doesn't work, so why are so many people terrified about talking about their security programs without an NDA?
 Security measures, when well implemented, should be able to withstand someone learning about them.
 Let's talk openly about our security, we can all benefit from it!</p>
-      <p class="bio">Jack of all trades, master of absolutely nothing.
+      <p class="bio">Bio: "Jack of all trades, master of absolutely nothing.
 Security, privacy, and open source geek.
-Attempting to make security products and platforms less crappy one day at a time. </p>
+Attempting to make security products and platforms less crappy one day at a time. "</p>

     </div>
   </div>